fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_3.md

 mark.
 Subclassing test classes is not common, but it is sometimes a useful technique to avoid repeating test code, or to ensure that implementations comply with a certain interface.
-We will see more examples of this later in this chapter and in [Chapter 4](https://subscription.packtpub.com/book/web_development/9781789347562/4){.link}, [*Fixtures*].
+We will see more examples of this later in this lab and in [Lab 4](https://subscription.packtpub.com/book/web_development/9781789347562/4){.link}, [*Fixtures*].